AdlerFarHorizons/GpsDevices/software/CopernicusTerm/README.md

 **INTRODUCTION**

-The program uses CopernicusII port B and assumes it is programmed for the default 4800 baud rate.
+The program uses CopernicusII port B and will attempt to find the baud rate that it is configured for.

 The program has separate modes for sending commands and receiving and displaying sentences to/from the device.
 Terminals don't